Why The Coronavirus Isn't A Pandemic

 What's the difference between an epidemic and a pandemic?

-The US Centers for Disease Control and Prevention says that an epidemic is "an increase, often sudden, in the number of cases of a disease above what is normally expected in that population in that area."
+The Ontario Ministry of Health and Long-term Care says that an epidemic is usually contained within a region or country while a pandemic "occurs when an infectious disease spreads throughout the global population."
 Right now, the COVID-19 outbreak is classified as an epidemic.

-Another way to think about it is that a pandemic is "an epidemic that has spread over several countries or continents, affecting a large number of people," the CDC says.

 Why is the coronavirus not a pandemic?